 From Featherville the route goes to Ketchum on rolling dirt Forest Service roads paralleling the river for most of the way.
 Due to wash outs from floods, there are several boulder fields that must be navigated along with a narrow trail as you roll into Smokey Bar.
 Then a long climb up to Dollarhide Summit in the central Smoky Mountains with majestic views of the vast Idaho wilderness.
 A long rocky switchback descent through the recent fire burned forest takes you to the town of Ketchum.
 Excellent camping on the river and several hot springs are in this area.
 Wildlife is abundant and black bears forage between the road and the river.
 Be bear aware!

 Ketchum is a great mountain town nestled in the Wood River Valley with all services and a bike shop close to the route.
 The route goes north on exceptional single track before you access the scenic two-track Harriman Trail, named after Averill Harriman, the man who conceived and built Sun Valley.
 There’s plenty of camping in this area with imposing views to the east of the Boulder and Pioneer Mountains.
-The Harriman Trail spits you out at the base of Galena Summit, where you then grind up to the top of this high mountain pass via Titus Lake on single track.
+The Harriman Trail spits you out at the base of Galena Summit, where you then grind/hike up to the top of this high mountain pass via Titus Lake on single track.
 Big panoramic views are to the north of the glacially carved Sawtooth Mountains and Sawtooth Valley.

 The route descends on the Idaho Centennial Trail (primitive dirt road) to the valley floor where mountain streams come together to form the headwaters of the Salmon River, also known as “The River of No Return”.
 The route follows the Centennial Trail and the views of the valley are immense.
 Smiley Creek Lodge is a short distance off route for resupply.
 The route continues north on the Centennial Trail and pops out to the highway for a brief paved section and then to Fisher Creek for singletrack through the forest and a burned moonscape.
 A big uphill is followed by a screaming fast and dangerously smooth downhill and back to the valley, with terrific views of the jagged Sawtooth range to the west.
 Back on Highway 75 you double-back and ride more Centennial Trail along the edge of the Sawtooth wilderness.